farnazj/Trustnet-Backend/README.md

     + SESSION_KEY=secret
     + NODE_ENV (one of 'development', 'test', or 'production'.
 The default is set to 'development')
     + LOG_LEVEL (refer to [Winston's](https://www.npmjs.com/package/winston) documentation)
+    + EMAIL_USER (the email address from which to send account verification and password recovery instructions)
+    + EMAIL_PASS (password of the above email address)

 #### Redis Server
 This Nodejs server stores session ids in a Redis store.
 In addition, Redis is used for message passing between the processes of the server.
 You should have [Redis](https://redis.io/download) installed and running on your machine before launching the server.